jtsextonMITRE/nccoe-tls-visibility/source/H_GeneralFindings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Post-Quantum Cryptography (PQC) includes digital signature algorithms
-and key encapsulation mechanisms (KEM)The TLS 1.4 visibility solutions
+and key encapsulation mechanisms (KEM).
+The TLS 1.3 visibility solutions
 don't change key management, signature generation, or signature
 verification processing.
 Therefore, the future use of PQC signature
 algorithms will not impact the applicability of these visibility